ingaschwabe/BayesTwin/README.md

 Caution!
 To use this package, you need to install the MCMC program JAGS which can be freely obtained at http://mcmc-jags.sourceforge.net.

-For an example analysis, see http://www.ingaschwabe.com/Exampleanalysis.html
+You can find an example analysis using simulated data in the vignette map.
+Depending on the sample-size and number of items included in the analysis, the analysis is computationally intensive and can take several hours to complete.
+In this case, it is recommended to run the analysis on a computer cluster.
+For an example analysis, see vignette/computer cluster analysis.

 ### Installation